Catherinesjkim/Web-Application-Testing/README.md

 - there is **NO** need to specify the type of hit (single, double, etc).
 - changes recorded on this component should update the information shown by the `Display` component.

-Feel free add other components and organize and name your components any way you want to satisfy the requirements. **Make it up and make it happen developer!**.
+Feel free to add other components and organize and name your components any way you want to satisfy the requirements. **Make it up and make it happen developer!**.

 ## Stretch Problem